 BHS obtained one additional note providing total additional available financing of \$9,000,000 to assist in facilitating the construction project.
-Draws can be made on the note until January 31, 2023.
-On January 31, 2023, the draw note converts to a term note.
-Interest accrues on any unpaid balance at a rate equal to the Prime Rate less 1.26% (6.24% at December 31, 2022) and matures on August 5, 2026.
-The loan is secured by the general assets of BHS and personal guarantees obtained from private donors.
-All capital campaign pledge payments received by BHS from each guarantor are to be used to pay the principal balance outstanding under the term note within 60 days after such payments are received.
-The term note has certain non-financial covenants which must be met. \$4,700,000 was drawn against the term note and \$59,050 and \$1,320,000 was repaid during the years ended December 31, 2022 and 2021, respectively.
+Draws could be made on the note until January 31, 2023.
+On January 31, 2023, the draw note converted to a term note.
+Interest accrued on any unpaid balance at a rate equal to the Prime Rate less 1.26% (prime was 8.5% at December 31, 2023) and matured on August 5, 2026.
+The loan was secured by the general assets of BHS and personal guarantees obtained from private donors.
+All capital campaign pledge payments received by BHS from each guarantor were used to pay the principal balance outstanding under the term note within 60 days after such payments are received.
+The term note had certain non-financial covenants which must be met. \$4,700,000 was drawn against the term note and \$3,320,950 and \$59,050 was repaid during the years ended December 31, 2023 and 2022, respectively.
+The note was paid in full during 2023.